-The above video is taken from Soundfly’s new one-month intensive course Unlocking the Emotional Power of Chords.
-Learn to harness harmonic theory in your productions to maximize their emotional impact.
++ The above video is taken from Soundfly’s course Unlocking the Emotional Power of Chords.
+Learn harmonic theory and maximize the emotional impact of your tracks.

 When “Crazy” hit in 2006, it seemingly came out of nowhere.